Nationals vs. Cubs Player Props Betting Odds

-You can see player prop bet odds for Nico Hoerner, Luis Garcia and others on the Chicago Cubs and Washington Nationals ahead of their matchup at 7:05 PM ET on Tuesday at Nationals Park.
+Those looking to place a player prop wager can find odds for Cody Bellinger, Luis Garcia and others in the Chicago Cubs-Washington Nationals matchup at Nationals Park on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!